drewm27/speakerrankings/small-medium-size-pages/Ultimate+Ears+Wonderboom.md

 share-description: "The Ultimate Ears Wonderboom ranks #81 out of 129 total Medium Size Portable Bluetooth Speakers.
 Find all the specifications and reviews in one place"
 ---

-The Ultimate Ears Wonderboom ranks #81 out of 129 total [Medium Size Portable Bluetooth Speakers](/small-medium-size/).
+The Ultimate Ears Wonderboom ranks #81 out of 129 total [Medium Size Portable Bluetooth Speakers](/small-medium-size/) for sound quality.
 See [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference) for all the top speaker suggestions.

 ### #81 Ultimate Ears Wonderboom
 - Negatives: Not stereo, barely any bass, recessed treble.
 Dip at 9khz.
 Low mid bass distortion.
 Not technically a 360 speaker, only front and rear.